 - Loss of Inheritance – The amount of inheritance available to pass onto family members from a property with an equity release policy secured to it will be reduced.
 The level of the reduction will depend on; the amount of loan taken through the equity release, the interest rate and the method chosen to repay the interest, as well as the property prices at the time of sale.
 Not all of these factors can be planned for although some equity release products allow a percentage of the property value to be ring-fenced for passing onto family through inheritance.
 Due to the nature of the ramifications for other family members, it is strongly advised that homeowners seek independent financial advice ahead of any equity release applications.

-Equity Release Companies
+Equity Release Companies to Avoid

 Should an equity release product be the most appropriate financial option and a homeowner is ready to apply, a check should be undertaken to ensure that the chosen lender is a member of the Equity Release Council.